netsky-devel/Prompt-Punk/README.md

 ## 📜 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Creative Commons Attribution 4.0 International License - see the LICENSE file for details.

 ## 🎸 Why "Prompt Punk"?